 My grandfather always told us: a path leads to a path.
 We can’t know what the future holds and trying to figure out everything before we start is a recipe for disaster.

-Know that a path will lead to a path, a step will lead to the next step, but you have to start walking first.
+Know that a path will start leading us down new paths, but you have to start walking first.

 What’s the next step you can take to move forward?
 Where is there a quick win?